matthewkeating/tasks/README.md

 In addition to the basics (i.e., creating and completing tasks), Tasks implements a number features to boost productivity.

 ### Task Management
 By design, Tasks supports only one task list.
-This means users cannot, for example, create lists for Personal, Office, Grocery, etc..
-Tasks does, however, provide several other options for managing your task list.
+This means users cannot, for example, create lists for Personal, Office, Grocery, etc. Tasks does, however, provide several other options for managing your task list.

 #### Pinned Tasks
 Pinned tasks always appear at the top of your task list.